abarciauskas-bgse/battlepets_management/DESIGN.md

 # Design

 KISS (Keep It Simple Stupid): The API is simple, while adding flexibility where there is easily a use case for additional configurability requried clients.
-For example, battlepet traits default to those listed by the original spec (wit, senses, strength, agility), but can be any name / value pair.
+For example, if left unspecified, battlepet traits default to those listed by the original spec: wit, senses, strength, agility.
+But they are dynamically assigned to be any name / value pair as indicated by the client.

 # Resources